A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Weyl Semimetals

 \section{Weyl Semimetals}

 All these models, so far mentioned are two-dimensional.
 However, topological effects are seen in higher dimensions as well.
 Of-course there are three dimensional (3D) TI materials, what we are mainly interested in the review are the ones called Weyl semimetals (WSM) ($e.g.,$ pyrochlore iridates).
 They can be looked upon as 3D analogue of graphene\cite{sumathi} though a WSM has both gapless surface and bulk states, unlike the graphene based topological insulators.
-A graphene Hamiltonian does not have any $\sigma_z$ term due to TRS and IS.
-Disregarding the symmetries, if we add a $m\sigma_z$ term, graphene spectrum get gapped out.
-But in a similar 3D WSM bulk Hamiltonian $H=c_0(k)\sigma_0+\sigma_xv_xp_x+\sigma_yv_yp_y+\sigma_zv_zp_z$, such gapping out is not possible as degeneracies at Weyl nodes are accidental in nature and they are not outcome of the symmetries.
+More specifically, the dispersion spectrum of the 3D bulk WSM system have discrete $k$-points, called Weyl points, where conduction and valence band touch with each other linearly, as can be seen in Fig.\ref{fig2}.
+Besides that, there are gapless conducting surface states, localized only within the surface of the WSM.
+We see that a graphene Hamiltonian does not have any $\sigma_z$ term due to IS.
+Disregarding IS, if we add a $m\sigma_z$ term, graphene spectrum get gapped out.
+But in a similar 3D WSM bulk Hamiltonian $H=c_0(k)\sigma_0+\sigma_xv_xp_x+\sigma_yv_yp_y+\sigma_zv_zp_z$, such gaping out is not possible as degeneracies at Weyl nodes are accidental in nature and they are not outcome of the symmetries.
 This makes them more robust.
 One can only shift the position of those Weyl nodes but can not knock them out, unless pairs of nodes with opposite chiralities are made to coincide\cite{sumathi,aswin}.

 While talking about chiralities one should again go back to see what that really means.
-A three dimensional Dirac equation is represented via $4\times4$ matrices $\gamma^\mu$ ($\mu:~0,..,3$) that obey Clifford algebra among themselves.
+A three dimensional Dirac equation is represented via $4\times4$ matrices $\gamma^\mu$ ($\mu:~0,..,3$) that obey Clifford algebra (see Introduction section) among themselves.
 The Dirac equation for a spin-$\frac{1}{2}$ massive particle is given as